mcfletch/pycraft/README.md

-# PyCraft Writing Python in Minecraft Chat
+# PyCraft: Python in Minecraft Chat

 Pycraft is a dockerised Minecraft server that lets you interactively use Python code from within the world to